 Evil Ervil had everyone duped.
 But I fail to see why all those who raised him and/or grew up with him and knew him well — his mother, my mother, her brothers, and their friends such as Homer — didn’t see and prevent what Ervil was doing to those in his fold.
 In other words, by saying or doing nothing, and looking the other way, these adults basically condoned it.

-There were already many men in the LeBaron cult who had gone to my father and asked to have permission to marry me.
-It had been going on for the whole two years since my family moved to the LeBaron colony cult in 1960 when I was only fourteen.
-Daddy had turned most of them down, using the excuse that I was too young — which, of course, made them dislike my father more than maybe they already did.
+There were already many men in the LeBaron cult, mostly married men, who had gone to my father and asked for permission to marry me.
+It had been going on the whole two years since my family moved to homestead in the LeBaron cult in 1960 when I was only fourteen.
+Daddy had turned most of those male suitors down, using the excuse that I was too young — which, of course, made them dislike my father more than maybe they already did.
 Or, at least, being refused permission to court or marry me hurt those men’s feelings.

 In this video, Producer Rebecca Kimbel, one of my aunts-in-law, is interviewing one of my many first cousins, Donna LeBaron Goldberg, who grew up in Colonia LeBaron where I spent over eight years of my life as a child and young adult.